Project-3 : Movie Genre Film Still (Advanced Creative Compositing)

 Acceptable Genres (do not deviate from this list.)

-- (Genres outside of this list should not be considered as primary categories, and horror is not an acceptable genre for this assignment.)
+- (Genres outside of this list should not be considered as primary categories.)

 You will interpret your invented film’s back-story by making a movie still-frame landscape composite from a minimum of 5 (maximum of 8) separate images.
 Do NOT use the story of an existing film.
 Your idea must be your own.
 You will write a short paragraph blurb about the movie to help direct your image selection.

 The final image should look realistic, although 3D-styled, filtered computer graphic effects and fantasy scenes are acceptable.
 Images should be modified enough that they contribute to a new, unique creation.
 No single image should create too much of the final composition.
-Cartoon animation styling and illustration are not an acceptable format for this assignment.
+Specific limitations: 1) Cartoon animation styling and illustration are not an acceptable format for this assignment.
+2) Galaxy stardust / interstellar images are no longer allowed in this assignment without explicit permission.

 This image is not to be confused with a movie poster or posed image (i.e. publicity film stills).
 It is intended to be a still frame grabbed from a place in the movie which embodies the mood of the film.
 You are also encouraged to use photography that you take yourself so that your work is as original as possible and so that you have imagery based on your ideas (instead of basing your ideas on found imagery).